wxt-dev/wxt/docs/guide/go-further/vite.md

 });
 ```

-:::info
-There are caveats with vite plugins due to the way WXT implement vite builds:
-- plugins may not work out of the box
-- plugins may be executed multiple times

-If you encounter issues, please open a GitHub issue for the vite plugin.
+:::warning UNEXPECTED BEHAVIOR
+Due to the way WXT implements vite builds, the plugin may not work as expected.
+You may open a [GitHub issue](https://github.com/wxt-dev/wxt/issues) to report this problem.
 :::